 Advertisment

-In conversation with Dataquest, CEO Sridhar Vembu outlines the company’s ambitious plans for semiconductor investment, emphasizing the importance of local fabrication facilities for national security and economic growth.
+Zoho CEO Sridhar Vembu shares his vision for India's rise as a global technology powerhouse.
+He emphasizes the importance of local semiconductor fabrication facilities for national security and economic growth.

 author-image